 Since your cat seems so attracted to your plants, you might consider giving it a plant that it can play with and using other methods to ensure it doesn’t play with the other plants.
 Some plants are completely safe for cats, such as wheat or rye.
 While you don’t want your cat to consume too much of any plant, these plants can be safely played with and eaten to keep your cat away from your other plants.

 Several reasons could be the cause of your cat’s plant-eating behavior.
 Whatever the culprit, there are even more ways to prevent it.

 We’ve provided eight different methods you could employ to stop your cat from continuing to eat your plants.
 Whether you use just one or several in conjunction, we believe that the answer to your plant-eating problems is on this list.
 Hopefully, you’ll find and implement your solution, keeping your plants and cats safe from each other.

 Featured Image Credit: Natalia Kopylcova, Shutterstock

 - Why Your Cat Is Eating Plants

-- 8 Ways To Prevent Cats from Eating Plants
+- The 8 Ways in How To Stop Cats From Eating Plants